Pyrdacor/Ambermoon.net/README.md

 ### Download

+The Test Release should be used for final testing.
+It will be updated from time to time to integrate bugfixes.
+It will be turned into the main release later.

 Version | Normal | Standalone
 --- | --- | ---
 **1.0.0 Test-Release** (Windows 64bit) | [Download](https://github.com/Pyrdacor/Ambermoon.net/releases/download/TestRelease/Ambermoon.net-Windows.zip) | [Download](https://github.com/Pyrdacor/Ambermoon.net/releases/download/TestRelease/Ambermoon.net-Windows-Standalone.zip)